 Stock Charts

-Let’s take a look at four of the most widely used candlestick patterns alongside some actual stock chart examples to show their worth.
-The four candlesticks are the bullish engulfing candlestick, bearing engulfing candlestick, hammer reversal candlestick, and doji candlestick.
+Let’s take a look at four of the most widely used candlestick patterns along with some actual stock chart examples.
+The four patterns we’ll look at here are the bullish engulfing pattern, the bearish engulfing pattern, umbrella lines, and dojis.
+Even if candlesticks aren’t your thing, almost everyone agrees the pattern names are vivid.

 Bullish engulfing candlestick